deargle-classes/security-analytics-assignments/_labs/lab-publicly-accessible-datasets.md

 * Google Drive or Dropbox or another personal cloud storage method
 * AWS S3 or Google Cloud or another cloud computing storage service

 Each method should be in its own cell.
 The output of each cell should be the dataset.

-I'll share an example colab deliverable here in a minute, :todo:.
+Use the template deliverable -- make a copy of it and fill it in.